 Addiction Information for Family and Friends

 It can be difficult to know the best way to help the people we love when they are struggling with alcoholism.
 It tears families apart every day and wreaks havoc on the lives of everyone involved.
 But families can have an incredible impact on the recovery of their loved ones.
-In fact, families which are more involved with their loved one’s recovery tend to see higher success rates.
+In fact, families that are more involved with their loved one’s recovery tend to see higher success rates.

 There are many ways you can help your loved one to quit drinking.
-From learning how to stop enabling your loved one to getting yourself involved in support group meetings so you can take care of yourself.
+From learning how to stop enabling your loved one to get yourself involved in support group meetings so you can take care of yourself.
 Addiction is a family disease, so let’s recover together.